IACUC Required Training

 CITI Collaborative Institutional Training Initiative

-The Office of Animal Welfare Assurance (OAWA) requires all individuals engaged in laboratory animal research at the University of Maryland School of Medicine to complete CITI training.
-This training requirement is in accordance with the policies and guidelines set forth in the "Public Health Service Policy on Humane Care and Use of Laboratory Animals", the "Guide for the Care and Use of Laboratory Animals", and the USDA Animal Welfare Act and Animal Welfare Regulations.
+All individuals engaged in laboratory animal research at the University of Maryland Baltimore, or under the oversight of the UM SOM IACUC, are required to complete CITI training.
+This training requirement is in accordance with the policies and guidelines set forth in the "Public Health Service Policy on Humane Care and Use of Laboratory Animals", the 8th Edition of the "Guide for the Care and Use of Laboratory Animals", and the USDA Animal Welfare Act and Animal Welfare Regulations.

-The CITI Laboratory Animal Welfare Courses meet the federal (USDA, OLAW) requirements for basic training in the humane care and use of laboratory animals.
-CITI is a well-respected, web-based training product that was designed by, and is updated and maintained by a number of nationally known research professionals and is housed at the University of Miami.
+The CITI Animal Care and Use Courses meet United States Department of Agriculture (USDA) and Office of Laboratory Animal Welfare (OLAW) requirements for basic training in the humane care and use of animals.
+CITI is a well-respected, web-based training product that was designed by, and is updated and maintained by, a number of nationally known research professionals.
+CITI is based at the University of Miami.
 It is designed around topic-specific modules, each followed by a short quiz.
 The core courses will take approximately 3-4 hours to complete, while each specialized species or model specific course will take approximately 45-60 minutes to complete.
 Please note that the courses do not have to be completed in one sitting.
-CITI is user-friendly and available any time, any day.
+CITI is user-friendly and available 24 hours a day, 7 days a week.

 - Working with Mice in Research Settings